ufo-github/ponyfoo/posts/2013-07-08_getting-over-jquery.md

 We've looked at doing some of the things that you can do in native code.
 So far, we've covered AJAX, event handling, event delegation, DOM querying, and DOM manipulation.
 If you haven't _already_ read that, you [_probably should_](/2013/06/10/uncovering-the-native-dom-api "Uncovering the Native DOM API").

 Why do we _really_ use jQuery?
 Sure, it simplifies things.
 But do we really need _all those abstractions_?
-Can't we get away with just a few of _the most basic abstractions_?
+Can't we get away with just a few of _the most basic of them_?
+In this article I'll examine the most frequently used portions of its API, and look at the different ways we can _rewrite_ those everyday utilities _using **plain JavaScript**_.

 ![jquery.jpg][jquery]